Axiomata

 Grace

-You watch the tree – rooted and silent, its branches bent under the weight of fruit.
-It never asks who watches, whether the soil deserves the gift.
-It bears until the branch bends, then surrenders to gravity.
-The tree keeps no ledger.
-Its roots draw from water it did not make, from soil it did not choose.
-It receives and it gives and never confuses the two.
-The fruit falls where it falls – on grateful hands, on barren stone, on creatures that will never know its name.
-The tree has no other law.
+Rooted and silent, branches heavy with fruit.
+It cannot ask who stands beneath – whether the hands are open or the ground is stone.
+It bears until the branch bends, and lets go.
+The tree does not decide to give.
+Giving is simply what sap becomes.
+Its roots draw from water it never earned, from soil it never built.
+It receives and gives; it never mistakes one for the other.
+The fruit falls where it falls – on grateful hands, on barren stone, into lives that will never learn its name.
+The tree knows no other way.
 It roots.
 It rises.
 It lets go.

 The Shadow